meridian-analytics/korus/docs/source/introduction.rst

 The Python API also includes functions for creating and managing annotation taxonomies programmatically.

-Support for saving data to other database formats than SQLite, including cloud-based platforms such as MongoDB, may be added in the future.
+Support for other database formats than SQLite, including cloud-based platforms such as MongoDB, may be added in the future.

 Usage